Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Banks may seem like the obvious option when performing a financial transaction, but they often give consumers worse exchange rates and charge higher fees than an international money transfer company.
 You can save money by sending funds through one of these services, which will save you money and get your recipient more vatus.

 Foreign exchange rates explainedExchange rates are determined by a number of factors, the most important being economic stability of the nations being compared and inflation.
-The New Zealand dollar (NZD) is traditionally quite strong against the Vanuatu vatu (VUV), meaning you will receive more vatu for every dollar transferred.
+The South African rand (ZAR) is traditionally quite strong against the Vanuatu vatu (VUV), meaning you will receive more vatu for every rand transferred.

 How do I compare money transfer companies?

 By comparing a few elements of your transfer, you can ensure that you get the cheapest deal for your needs.